 - You set a boundary and they ignore it.

-Instead of getting swept away from external messages, it’s better to be honest with yourself about what being sexually active means to you — or if you even need it.
-Don’t fall into peer pressure, but take the time to know yourself and understand your needs and how to communicate them to others.
+Be honest with yourself about how you feel about sex and your sexual identity.
+Don’t fall into peer pressure.
+Take time to know yourself and understand your needs and how to communicate them to others.